2013–14 Ukrainian Second League

-The 2013–14 Ukrainian Second League is the 23rd season of 3rd level professional football in Ukraine.
+The 2013–14 Ukrainian Second League was the 23rd season of 3rd level professional football in Ukraine.
 The competition was consolidated from two groups to one round robin competition.
 The list of teams was approved by Central Committee of the Professional Football League of Ukraine on 20 June 2013.
 Final decision was adapted by the PFL Conference on 26 June 2013.
 The competition began on 14 July 2013 and had a break winter from 30 November 2013.
 The competition resumed on 29 March 2014.

 Team changes

 Admitted teams

 The following teams were admitted by the PFL after playing in the 2013 Ukrainian Football Amateur League and passing attestation.